Grate-Oracle-Lewot/GrateCrystal/README.md

 - Time Capsule replaced with player gender swap machine
 - Poké Seer replaced with move reminder
 - Egg move tutor unlockable in Kanto
+- While TMs are still single-use, you usually get 5 copies at a time
 - Text scrolls automatically in battle (and at a few other key points)
 - Run at bike speed by holding B (including while Surfing); brake on Cycling Road by holding B
 - Greatly increased pack and PC item space, including a separate "Fruit" pocket for Berries and Apricorns, and space for all phone contacts in the Pokégear